kineticsystem/vscode_ros2/README.md

 }
 ```

+Please note that the follwong line is required to execute Colcon from within VSCode, and you must updated it accordingly to your ROS2 distribution:

+`source /opt/ros/humble/setup.bash`

 To execute a build, navigate to the "Run build task..." option within the Terminal menu.
 The system will automatically locate and initiate the build task as specified in the aforementioned `tasks.json` file.
 Alternatively, use the keyboard shortcut:

 `Ctrl + Shift + B`

+PLe

 ## Debugging